People May Now Believe In Climate Change Thanks To Things Donald Trump Has Said Against it

 According to Grist, it could be this sort of opinion from the president that could be turning climate change deniers in favor of believing it now exists.

 After all, Donald Trump is a very polarizing character.
-And, for some people, there is the instant belief in what he says as well as for others, an instant disbelief in what the president says.
-And, it is this latter group that might now be more inclined to believe in global warming merely because Trump is against acknowledging its existence.
+Some people believe him without question while others meet him with immediate skepticism.
+And it is this latter group that might now be more inclined to believe in global warming merely because Trump is against acknowledging its existence.

-According to Anthony Leiserowitz, director of the Yale Program on Climate Change Communication, Trumps “factually challenged” tweets make actually hinder his cause in denying climate change.
+According to Anthony Leiserowitz, director of the Yale Program on Climate Change Communication, Trump’s “factually challenged” tweets make actually hinder his cause in denying climate change.

 “Because he’s become such a polarizing and divisive political figure, whenever he speaks about climate change, immediately he drives the majority of the country in the opposite direction,” Leiserowitz said.